The Art and Science of Poisoned Weapons in Ancient Warfare

 Sources of Ancient Toxins

 Warriors drew from three primary sources: plant-based, animal-based, and mineral-based poisons.
 Plant toxins included oleander, hemlock, aconite, and strychnine.
+These were often the easiest to obtain and could be processed into stable pastes or powders that retained potency for extended periods.
 Animal toxins came from venomous snakes, scorpions, and spiders, as well as toxic insects like the aforementioned Diamphidia larvae.
+Animal venoms were prized for their rapid action but required careful extraction and stabilization to prevent degradation.
 Mineral poisons such as arsenic, mercury, and antimony were sometimes used, though they required careful handling because of their corrosive nature and toxic fumes.
 The selection depended on local availability, the type of weapon, and the desired effect—for instance, a fast-acting toxin like curare would cause death within minutes, while slower agents like arsenic allowed an enemy to be tracked over hours or days.
+War chiefs and poison masters often maintained secret recipes that combined multiple toxins to create synergistic effects that were difficult to counteract.

 Safe Handling Techniques: Protecting the Warrior